Who can participate in Rock U.?

-Rock U. Jr. Varsity and Varsity bands are reserved for experienced musicians who want to attempt more challenging material, and participation is by audition or approval of the Rock U. staff only.
-If your rocker isn’t yet advanced enough to join one of these groups, but progresses to that point during the year, he or she can always switch at the start of the next session.
+Rock U. Junior Varsity and Varsity bands are reserved for experienced musicians who want to attempt more challenging material, and participation is by audition or approval of the Rock U. staff only.
+If your rocker isn’t yet advanced enough to join one of these groups, but progresses to that point during the year, we can usually find them an appropriate spot for the start of the next session.

 Will participating in Rock U. interfere with my schoolwork?